daipayan-bhowal/SNRParser/README.md

 Note: This repo is designed in Visual Studio 2019, this parser only validates the syntax doesn't generate any form of tree

-## SNR Parser is a Dynamic Programming(DP)-based parser which is stackless and non-recursive in nature that is designed for parsing C Programming Language
+## SNR Parser is a Dynamic Programming(DP)-based handwritten parser which is stackless and non-recursive in nature that is designed for parsing C Programming Language

 ## Disadvantages of Legacy parsers